klaudynka245/Frogger/README.md

 **A** - Informations about the author
 **ESC** - Quit the game

-## Why that game?

- ### I've chosen this game, because it's one of those I can remember from childhood and I have a lot of good memories from playing it.

 ### How to run this app?
 1. Clone the template project:
 `git clone  https://github.com/klaudynka245/Gra_lista7.git`